 CSI Brown Bag Seminar

-For the 2017 Fall Semester, the CSI Seminar will take place every Monday at 12 PM in Northrop Hall, room 340 and will be organized by Prof. Joe Galewsky (E&PS).
+For the 2018 Spring Semester, the CSI Seminar will take place every Monday at 12 PM in Northrop Hall, room 340 and will be organized by Prof. Keith Prufer (Department of Anthropology).

 Training Programs and Courses